RINEARN/exevalator/vb/README.md

 		...
 	End Module

-On Exevalator, all numbers in expressions will be handled as Double-type values, so the result is always Double-type.
-However, the computation may fail when an incorrect expression is inputted, or when an undeclared variable is accessed, and so on.
-If a computation failed, "Eval" method throws an ExevalatorException, so catch and handle it if necessary.
+In Exevalator, all numerical values in expressions are treated as Double-type, and the result is also a Double-type.
+However, computations may fail due to incorrect expressions, access to undeclared variables, etc. If an error occurs, the "Eval" method will throw an ExevalatorException, which should be caught and handled appropriately in practical applications.

 <a id="example-code"></a>
 ## Example Code (and How to Use in Command-Lines)